1985 MOVE bombing: Incident

-There was an armed standoff with police, who threw tear gas canisters at the building.
-The MOVE members fired at them, and a gunfight with semi-automatic and automatic firearms ensued for 90 minutes.
-One officer was hit in the back in his flak jacket but was not seriously hurt.
+An armed battle ensued.
+Police threw tear gas canisters at the building.
+The MOVE members fired at them, and a gunfight with semi-automatic and automatic firearms went on for 90 minutes.
+One officer's flak jacket was hit in the back, but he was not seriously hurt.
 Police used more than 10,000 rounds of ammunition.
-At 2 p.m., commissioner Sambor ordered that the compound be bombed.
+At 2 p.m., Sambor ordered that the compound be bombed.